haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 The best model will then be displayed under the `Display 3D structure` section.
 This is an interactive 3D viewer that allows you to rotate the molecule and zoom in or out.

 **Note** that you can change the model displayed with the _rank_num_ option.
-After changing it execute the cell by clicking on the run cell icon on the left of it.
+After changing, it execute the cell by clicking on the run cell icon on the left of it.

 <a class="prompt prompt-question">
     How similar are the five models generated by AF2?